obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 - `after <date>`
   - will match all dates after the date.
 - `on or after <date>`
-  - will the date and all later dates.
+  - will match the date and all later dates.

 This table may help visualise these options: